Serving, Leading, Transforming

 Join us on the journey

 EMU wants to be intentional about faith-based, Christian engagement with the world.
 We want you to join us in changing the world to be a place with more compassion and care for the others, the environment and the world’s resources.

 EMU is home to students from all walks of life.
-While a portion of the student body attend Mennonite churches, over half of our student body comes from other faith traditions.
+While a portion of the student body attend Mennonite churches, over 70% of our student body comes from other faith traditions.
 More than 30 religious groups are represented on campus from all over the world.

 Mennonites at EMU have much in common with all Christians.
 Mennonites are distinctive among followers of Jesus in being among the group of “historic peace churches,” along with the Church of the Brethren and Quakers.

 We provide opportunities for worship in a variety of settings and styles and our students connect to local congregations of many denominations.
 We aim to provide opportunities for students, faculty and staff to explore and discuss faith together.

 What does "Mennonite" mean?